metaplex-foundation/developer-hub/src/pages/umi/getting-started/index.md

 ```

 ```
-npm i @metaplex-foundation/@solana/web3.js
+npm i @solana/web3.js
 ```

 ### For library authors

-Library authors that want to use Umi's interfaces to drastically reduce their dependencies only need to install the main Umi library.
-It is highly recommended to install it as a peer dependency to ensure the end-user does not end up with multiple versions of the Umi library.
+Library authors, that want to use Umi's interfaces to drastically reduce their dependencies, will only need to install the main Umi library.
+It is highly recommended to install it as a peer dependency to ensure the end-user does not end up with multiple versions of the Umi library using the following command:

 ```
 npm i @metaplex-foundation/umi --save-peer